anweei/Covid-forecasting/new_version/.ipynb_checkpoints/README-checkpoint.txt

-The dataset used for this project, Data.csv, is downloaded from: https://www.kaggle.com/sambelkacem/covid19-algeria-and-world-dataset
+The dataset used for this project, Data.csv, is downloaded from: https://www.kaggle.com/sambelkacem/covid19-algeria-and-world-dataset The data.csv file was downloaded the 21st of September and had been updated on the downloadpage since.
+To reproduce the results, use the data.csv file stored in data -> data_raw.csv.
+This is the raw dataframe which was downloaded on the 21st of september.

 How to look at the project:
+In combination with project paper:
+    Raw data: data -> data_raw.csv
+    Pre-prossesing: pre_processing folder -> preprocessing notebook -> forecasting_format_cases per day notebook -> adding_features notebook.
+All resulting dataframes are stored in data folder.
+    Hyperparameter optimization: clustering -> determining_k. clustering -> parameter_selection -> k_means_parameter_testing, hierarchical_parameter_testing and cluster_evaluation_results
+    Alternative clustering appraoches: clustering -> parameter_selection -> gmm_forecasting_testing and k_shape_forecasting_testing.
+    Clustering (objective resutls): clustering-> clustering_k_means and clustering_hierarchical.
+All obtained result dataframes stored in results -> clustering_results
+    Forecasting (objective results): forecasting-> forecasting_w_catboost_all_countries, forecasting_w_catboost_clusters and forecasting_w_catboost_single_country.
+All obtained result dataframes stored in results -> forecasting_results

+For reproduability:
 The project is build up of notebooks that have dependencies between them if execution without saved results is desirable.
 Following the described order to regenerate all results.
     -pre_processing -> preprocessing
         Notebook goes through all the preprocessing steps that have been performed on the raw dataset.